gsweissheimer/javascript/README.md

-# Portfolio Websites
+# Portfolio JS Projects

-### Welcome to my projects!
+### Welcome to my JS projects!

-You can chose by websites or mobile applications.
-Inside each directory represents the country where the project is running.
+Eeach directory represents one study case using JavaScript and its frameworks.

 My name is Guilherme Weissheimer and I graduated in Marketing and with **7 years working as a programmer**, I specialized in the development of web and mobile projects, using mostly JavaScript and PHP technologies together with HTML and CSS to create the most diverse types of projects, Institutional sites, Landing Pages, Content Managers and whatever the client needs.